dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/cosmosdb.md

 - [jq](https://stedolan.github.io/jq/download/)
 - The scripts below are optimized for a bash or zsh shell

-> When using the Cosmos DB binding, you don't need to create stored procedures like in the case of the Cosmos DB state store.
+> When using the Cosmos DB binding, you **don't** need to create stored procedures as you do in the case of the Cosmos DB state store.

 ### Granting your Azure AD application access to Cosmos DB